-3.7.1 In 2013/14, as a result of both, the high premiums attached to the premature repayment of debt and the PWLB's introduction of separate interest rates applicable for borrowing and repayment, there were minimal opportunities for the rescheduling of the Council's long term debt and therefore none was undertaken.

-3.7.2 The borrowing strategy adopted in 2013/14 ensures that debt will mature over a spread of future years so as to avoid 'clustering' and thus exposure to any future in-year events, with the exception of commercial debt borrowing, will mature over the next 50 years.
+- 3.7.1 In 2014/15, as a result of both the high premiums attached to the premature repayment of debt and the PWLB's introduction of separate interest rates applicable for borrowing and repayment, there were minimal opportunities for the rescheduling of the Council's long term debt and therefore none was undertaken. - 3.7.2 The borrowing strategy adopted in 2014/15 ensures that debt will mature over a spread of future years so as to avoid 'clustering' and thus exposure to any future in-year events.